 A Note about Subrogation

 If workers’ compensation has paid you benefits or covered your medical care, and you later file a third-party claim, the workers’ compensation insurer might try to recover the monies they paid to you or on your behalf.
 They can do this by filing a lien against your third-party case, a process known as subrogation.

-An attorney can try to prevent this from happening.
+An Atlanta personal injury attorney can try to prevent this from happening.
 Under Georgia law, in order for a workers’ compensation insurer to subrogate your third-party personal injury claim, they must prove that you were made whole.
 These types of cases are complex.
 Speak with an attorney to discuss the fine print and take the steps necessary to protect your assets.